Connecticut Fires

 Key Fires:

-- East Haddam Fire: Located on Ackley Road, this fire burned approximately 3 to 4 acres.
-It was primarily fueled by "1-hour fuels," which include dried grasses, deciduous leaves, twigs, and small branches that are highly reactive to the spring sun and dry air.
+East Haddam Brush Fire: Located near Ackley Road, this recent brush fire burned approximately 3 to 4 acres.
+It was fueled primarily by dry leaves, twigs, and ground brush.
+Local firefighters responded quickly to contain the spread and protect nearby values.

 Weather and Wind Warnings